-T

 Policy Title Behaviour and Discipline Policy

 Statutory Yes

-Policy Version 4
+Policy Version 5

 Policy Author Mrs A Majcher

-Approved By FGB June 2020
+Approved By FGB

-Date Ratified June 2020
+Date Ratified May 2021

 Review Period Annual

-Next Review Period Summer 2021 or as required by new COVID guidance
+Next Review Period Summer 2022 or as required by new COVID guidance

 Distributed To All staff and governors

 To be published on website Yes

-Changes to this policy Seesaw replaces postcards both in main policy and Appendix A. Use of Bound Book added to The Management of Disruptive Behaviour.
-CPOMS replaces the incident folder.
-Additional Appendix of Covid specific home school agreement V1.2 included.

-ad a resident rease, resolver and disability and no
+Additional paragraph in 'Rationale'.

+Definition and examples added to 'Exclusions' information.

+Changes to this policy DfE information added to 'disruptive behavior including restraint.'

+'Beyond the school gate', 'Social media' and 'Screening and searching' sections added.

+Appendix B - 2 sentences added to bullying definition